jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays the first 10 lines of /etc/passwd This script displays the third line of the file iacta This script displays the content of the file Best Schoo This script writes into the file ls_cwd_content
+This script displays the first 10 lines of /etc/passwd This script displays the third line of the file iacta This script displays the content of the file Best Schoo This script writes save current state of directory This script duplicates the last line of the file iacta